paugier/nbabel/py/vector_v2_simpler.md

 velocities = Points.empty(1000)
 ```

-Note that the object `positions` contains:

-- 1 native array of 4000 floats.
+Note that the object `positions` contains 1 native array of 4000 floats.

 A Python interpreter with a JIT adapted for numerical tasks (like PyPy) could
 run codes using such vectors/objects much more efficiently than codes using